AdobeDocs/journey-optimizer.it-IT/help/using/building-journeys/journey-dry-run.md

 ## Guardrail e limitazioni {#journey-dry-run-limitations}

-* I profili in modalità di esecuzione in prova vengono conteggiati per i profili coinvolgibili
+* I profili in modalità di esecuzione a secco vengono conteggiati per [Profili coinvolgibili](../audience/license-usage.md)
 * I percorsi in modalità di esecuzione in prova vengono conteggiati ai fini della quota di percorso in tempo reale
 * I percorsi di esecuzione in prova non influiscono sulle regole aziendali
   <!--* When creating a new journey version, if a previous journey version is **Live**, then the Dry run activation is not allowed on the new version.-->